True Word of Yah: Why Yah Does Not Save Every Soul. An Ezekiel 18 Study

 The Lord God Almighty is a Divine and Just God.
 Abba Yah knows who will come to Him and who delights in their sins.
 He knows who He Calls upon and who He Casts Away.

-This lesson will discuss why Abba Yah keeps people blind, hardens the hearts and doesn't save All.
+This sermon will discuss why Abba Yah keeps people blind, hardens the hearts and doesn't save All.
+(You can find a more in-depth sermon on The LION's TARES Ministry YouTube Channel.
+The Link is at the bottom of the page.)

 Behold, all souls are mine; the soul of the father as well as the soul of the son is mine: the soul who sins shall die.